maxsanchezdp/final_project_data/README.md

 As my final project for Ironhack's Data Analytics Bootcamp I decided to develop a music classification system that would use Neural Networks to predict the genre of new songs.
 In this repository you can find all the necessary files to run the script and test it yourself.
 You can also train/test the model with your own music if you wish, I've added a *feature extraction* and a *train/test* mode using **argparse** for that purpose (I will explain how later on).

-So, this is a step by step guide for you to follow if you wish to try my **Music Classifier** yourself.
+In the **Presentation/demo_videos/** folder you can find videos showing how my project works.
+This is a step by step guide for you to follow if you wish to try my **Music Classifier** yourself.
 On this guide I will also explain the methodology I followed and the results I got:

 ## 0. Fork/clone this repo:
 As usual, the first step is to fork this repo and clone/download it on your computer.
 That way you will have the same folder structure and everything should run smoothly if you take into account the following considerations: